jckarter/clay/doc/language-reference.md

         p^ <-- x; // really p^ <-- copy(x);
     }

-As a special case, if the right-hand side is a `forward` argument bound to an rvalue, the `move` operator function is applied instead of `copy`.
+As a special case, if the right-hand side is a `forward` argument bound to an rvalue, the `move` operator function (which must also return by value) is applied instead of `copy`.

     // Example
     foo(p:Pointer[Int], forward x:Int) {